sohv/scorj/README.md

 # ResumeRoast

 A smart resume scoring tool that evaluates your resume against LinkedIn job descriptions using advanced AI techniques.
+WORK CURRENTLY IN PROGRESS

 ## Features